shakacode/shakapacker/docs/react.md

 11. Edit either the React component at `app/javascript/App.js` or the CSS file at `app/javascript/App.css` and observe the HMR goodness.

-Note that HMR will not work if you edit `app/javascript/application.js` and you experience a full refresh with a warning in the console.
+Note that HMR will not work if you edit `app/javascript/application.js` and experience a full refresh with a warning in the console.
 For more info on this, see here: https://github.com/pmmmwh/react-refresh-webpack-plugin/issues/177